QMTesting/qmtesting.github.io/_posts/2025-05-22-Automation-AI-Tools.md

 Refer to the Katalon Studio website for more information.

 ### TestComplete
 TestComplete stands out as a powerful regression testing tool offering a host of features for functional, GUI, and API testing.
 This commercial tool provides a robust environment for creating, executing, and maintaining automated tests across desktop, web, and mobile applications.
 With its record-and-playback functionality, scriptless test creation, and support for multiple scripting languages, TestComplete accelerates the automation process and improves test coverage.
-Its built-in object recognition capabilities, robust reporting features, and integrations with popular CI/CD tools make it a valuable asset for regression testing in 2024.
+Its built-in object recognition capabilities, robust reporting features, and integrations with popular CI/CD tools make it a valuable asset for regression testing.

 Refer to the TestComplete website for more information.

 ### Ranorex
 Ranorex is another leading regression testing tool known for its ease of use and comprehensive feature set.
 This commercial tool offers a user-friendly IDE for creating and executing automated tests across web, desktop, and mobile applications.
 With its powerful object recognition and element identification capabilities, Ranorex simplifies test creation and maintenance, even for complex UI elements.
-Its robust reporting features, integration with version control systems, and support for continuous integration make it a preferred choice for organizations seeking reliable regression testing solutions in 2024.
+Its robust reporting features, integration with version control systems, and support for continuous integration make it a preferred choice for organizations seeking reliable regression testing solutions.

 Refer to the Renorex website for more information.